 MAX_CLUSTER_COUNT = 3; -- multi-cluster handles analyst spikesWhere BigQuery Won

-BigQuery's on-demand pricing — you pay for bytes scanned, not for time — is far easier to budget and explain to leadership.
+Simpler cost model to reason about.
+BigQuery's on-demand pricing — pay for bytes scanned, not time — is easier to budget and explain to leadership.
 Snowflake's credit consumption is opaque until you learn the patterns.
-On-demand BigQuery bills are predictable *if* your queries are selective; they blow up if analysts write `SELECT *` on multi-TB tables.

-→ In BigQuery, SELECT * on a 1 TB table costs ~$6.25.
-Selecting only 3 of 80 columns on the same table might scan 40 GB — costing $0.25.
+In BigQuery, SELECT * on a 1 TB table costs ~$6.25.
+Selecting 3 of 80 columns on the same table might scan 40 GB — costing $0.25.
 Columnar storage means you pay per column touched, not per row.
-Column-level discipline is one of the fastest wins in cloud cost optimization, and it requires zero infrastructure changes.

-BigQuery's `INFORMATION_SCHEMA` is significantly richer for cost attribution.
-The `JOBS_BY_PROJECT` view lets you attribute costs to users, labels, and time windows with zero configuration.
-Snowflake has `ACCOUNT_USAGE` views, but they're delayed by up to 3 hours and require more joins to get useful breakdowns.
+Richer cost monitoring out of the box.
+BigQuery's INFORMATION_SCHEMA lets you attribute costs to users, labels, and time windows with zero configuration.
+Snowflake has ACCOUNT_USAGE views, but they're delayed by up to 3 hours.

 SELECT